Return to Contents

 difference rule

-The first difference is in the second locant - by numbering as shown this is kept lower (2- rather than 4-).
+The first difference is at the second locant - by numbering as shown this is kept lower (2- rather than 4-).

 2,4,4-trimethylhexane